 This option can be used for project wishing to enforce having a minimum number of people reviewing a pull-request before it can be merged.

-If this option is enabled, anyone can vote in favor or against a pull-request and the sum of the votes in favor minus the sum of the votes againsts give the pull-request a score that should be equal or great to the value entered in this option for the pull-request to be allowed to be merged.
+If this option is enabled, anyone can vote in favor or against a pull-request and the sum of the votes in favor minus the sum of the votes against give the pull-request a score that should be equal or greater than the value entered in this option for the pull-request to be allowed to be merged.